andyL89/the_word_definer/README.md

 * * *

 ## Description
 This is an application for finding the definitions of words from a dynamic list that can be updated as the user pleases.
+Users can add, update, and delete words and their definitions.
 * * *

 ## Technologies used